Angie55/UC-Milestone-Project-0ne/README.md

 explore the individual further if they choose.
 They also have some familiarity with the person they will see or hear in the video.

 The ingredients and instructions section is kept very simple to make it clear how simple each recipe is to make and how few ingredients are involved.
 A small leaf icon replaces the bullet points for a fun addition to the simplistic page.
-Each ingredients has a brief explanation of it’s benefits to the skin.
+Each ingredients has a brief explanation of its benefits to the skin.
 The measurement and ingredient are in bold for quick reading, while the reader scans over it is clear how simple the recipe is.

 Responsive ingredients and instructions sections- on a larger screen this is within one block as with the larger space this looked better with it all together and connected.